 It can be extraordinarily frustrating when a leader introduces or supports an initiative and sponsors crucial discussions only to see the necessary change fade away.
-But whenever you have more than a handful of people on a team or at the same level in an organization, you run into countless opportunities for people to fall out of synch, misunderstand each other, and drift off course.
+But whenever you have more than a handful of people on a team or at the same level in an organization, you run into countless opportunities for people to fall out of sync, misunderstand each other, and drift off course.

 It’s hard to maintain momentum for initiatives and programs: Employees lose focus or get caught up in other aspects of their jobs.